 A divorce requires physical, emotional and psychological energy from both spouses.
 It can easily be an overwhelming process, whether you were the person who filed for divorce or the recipient.
 If you are considering divorce, hire a lawyer from the beginning to help you overcome potential challenges.
 A family law attorney can move your case forward while looking out for what is best for you and your family.

 At The Law Office of Stephen Vertucci, LLC, our Fort Collins divorce lawyers have represented clients during difficult and complex divorce cases for years.
 We can empower you to look toward the future with hope.
-Our attorneys are committed to providing high-quality, comprehensive legal representation while effectively addressing each client’s needs.
+Our family law attorneys are committed to providing high-quality, comprehensive legal representation while effectively addressing each client’s needs.
 Discuss our unique legal strategy for your divorce case today.
-Call (970) 900-1800 to arrange a consultation with us in Fort Collins, Colorado.
+Call (970) 900-1800 to arrange a consultation with our law firm in Fort Collins, Colorado.

 Filing for Divorce in Fort Collins, Colorado

 Divorce is the legal dissolution of your marriage.
 You will return to your status as single after the finalization of a divorce in Colorado.
 Colorado has laws you must comply with for a successful divorce.
 It is a no-fault state, meaning the only grounds on which you can dissolve your marriage is that it is irretrievably broken.
 If one spouse files using this grounds, the courts will accept it, even if the other spouse does not believe the marriage is irretrievably broken.

 Counsel from an attorney at The Law Office of Stephen Vertucci, LLC can help you understand and navigate Colorado’s divorce laws with as little stress as possible on you and your family.
 The legal process can be complex depending on the details specific to your marriage and dissolution.
 You can only achieve a final judgment of divorce in Fort Collins after you fulfill all the requirements.